Former Rep. Allen West launches GOP primary challenge against Texas Gov. Greg Abbott

 Saying that he can no longer "sit on the sidelines," Allen West on Sunday announced a run for Texas governor, launching a primary challenge against Republican Gov. Greg Abbott.

-The outgoing Texas GOP chair – a controversial and outspoken former congressman from Florida – made his announcement in a campaign video he played during an July Fourth appearance at the Sojourn Church in Carrollton, Texas.
+The outgoing Texas GOP chair – a controversial and outspoken former congressman from Florida – made his announcement in a campaign video he played during a July Fourth appearance at the Sojourn Church in Carrollton, Texas.

 TEXAS GOV. ABBOTT VISITS BORDER WALL WITH TRUMP AS HE BECOMES BIGGEST THORN IN BIDEN'S SIDE